salhi100/django_airbnb_cloning_practice/README.md

 - like sending emails whenever admin panel is saved

-# 9. Custom Commands, Seeding Data
+# 9. Python Manage.py Commands & Seeding Data

 - Making commands (like messages that pops up when you type on consoles)